-The good news is that it’s very easy to fix the black line at the bottom of a photo, or on the side of photo that’s in portrait orientation.
+The good news is that it’s very easy to fix the black line at the bottom of a photo, or on the side of photo taken in portrait orientation.

 Before we get into it, let’s first look at how flash works and how camera shutters work.
 This is where you’ll find your solution to the black line on photos.

 How does a shutter work?

-Your camera’s shutter is not just one piece.
+Your camera’s shutter isn’t just one piece.
 There are two moving parts to the shutter that operate every time you take a photo.
 These parts are called curtains …because they operate like curtains!
-Except they move from top to bottom like a blind, not from side to side like every other curtain you know.
+Except a camera’s shutter curtain moves from top to bottom like a blind, not from side to side like every other curtain you know.